dagda1/blog/source/_posts/2012-03-18-emberjs-collections.markdown

 {%img /images/ember/results_index.png%}
 Below is my handlebars template that will render each object added via the pushObject method.
 This is the template that the Ember view in the previous *gist* pointed to.
 {% gist 2079992 %}
+On line 13 of the gist, I am using the each helper which allows you to iterate over a list.
+When I first came across the each helper used in conjunction with the ArrayProxy I thought it would re-render the html each time but this is not the case.
+A new item is rendered via each for each new object inserted into the array via pushObject.
+On line 13 I am binding the each helper to an accessible object instance named **Lead.leads_controller** which is actually an instance of the ArrayProxy defined in the previous gist.

+When I first wrote this template, I used the **#collection** view helper instead of the **each** helper.
+The **#collection** view helper creates a view for every item in the list.
+I was informed again via twitter that the **#collection** view helper would soon be deprecated so I refactored to the each helper and created a  separate view for every item in the list which you can see on line 14.
+{% gist 2096900 %}

+{%codeblock%}
+adjustedIndex: function(){
+                 this.getPath('_parentView.contentIndex') + 1;
+               }.property();
+{%endcodeblock%}